ethereum-oasis-op/baseline/examples/bri-2/commit-mgr/README.md

 - `cd .. && npm install` - install root-level node.js modules
 - `npm run contracts:compile` - compile Solidity contracts and copy results into `contracts/artifacts/`

-Before running, decide which blockchain environment you would like to use: `besu` or `ganache`.
+Before running, decide which blockchain environment you would like to use.
+Supported options are:
+- `ganache`
+- `besu`
+- `infura`
+- `infura-gas`

 Then, set the following environment variables in `commit-mgr/.env` file to correctly configure the `commit-mgr` service:
 - `ETH_CLIENT_TYPE`
 - `ETH_CLIENT_HTTP`
 - `ETH_CLIENT_WS`
+- `WALLET_PRIVATE_KEY` (redefine if not using ganache/besu private networks)
+- `WALLET_PUBLIC_KEY` (redefine if not using ganache/besu private networks)
+- `CHAIN_ID` (redefine if not using ganache/besu private networks)

 ## Run

-- `npm run up:besu` OR `npm run up:ganache` - spin up complementary containers/services
+- `npm run up:besu` OR `npm run up:ganache` OR `npm run up:infura` - spin up complementary containers/services
 - `npm run dev` - run the baseline-relay as a local node process
 - `npm test` - run jest test suite against baseline-relay